-Based on these considerations, Table 3 provides a summary of measured RBL's and estimated L{Aeq} noise levels from industrial noise sources at the six monitored locations.
+Based on these considerations, Table 3 provides a summary of measured RBL's and estimated $L{Aeq}$ noise levels from industrial noise sources at the six monitored locations.
+Evening/night RBL's have been reduced to equal daytime RBL's where the logger data showed higher levels during the evening/night than during the day.